L-Theanine: 200mg of Calm Focus - The Equivalent of 10 Cups of Green Tea

 How It Works

-L-Theanine increases alpha brain wave activity (8-13 Hz), which is the frequency range associated with relaxed alertness - the state between wakefulness and drowsiness.
+L-Theanine increases alpha brain wave activity (8-13 Hz frequency band), the state between wakefulness and drowsiness, associated with meditative focus.
 It modulates levels of serotonin, dopamine, and GABA without directly acting as a sedative.
+L-Theanine promotes GABA release indirectly by interacting with glutamatergic neurons - reduces excitatory activity while boosting inhibitory activity.
+Net effect: calm without sedation.
 The cortisol reduction mechanism is particularly relevant for recovery: elevated cortisol post-exercise is catabolic, breaking down muscle tissue and impairing protein synthesis.
+The cortisol effect is acute (single-dose, in-the-moment) rather than chronic - Hidese 2019 found no change in chronic cortisol over 4 weeks, but acute single-dose studies show significant cortisol blunting within 1 hour.
+This is ideal for an RTD format.
+You get cortisol-blunting from each can.
 By lowering cortisol levels, L-theanine helps shift the body from a stress state to a recovery state.
 At night, it improves sleep quality not by knocking you out but by reducing the mental chatter and physiological arousal that keep you from reaching deep sleep stages.

 Clinical Research